-The Internet is constantly evolving to allow greater possibilities for user-generated content, and thus, to provide increased opportunities for public participation and dialogue in agency rulemaking.
+The Internet is constantly evolving to allow greater possibilities for usergenerated content, and thus, to provide increased opportunities for public participation and dialogue in agency rulemaking.
 Social media, which includes "any online tool that facilitates two-way communication, collaboration, interaction, or sharing between agencies and the public," can be carefully used in some situations to enhance public engagement in connection with notice-and-comment rulemaking.
-As ACUS has previously recognized, however, the potential for using social media to facilitate public engagement in rulemaking is significantly greater during the early stages of rule development because "the APA and other legal restrictions do not apply, and agencies are often seeking dispersed knowledge or answers to more open-ended questions that lend themselves to productive discussions
+As ACUS has previously recognized, however, the potential for using social media to facilitate public engagement in rulemaking is significantly greater during the early stages of rule development because "the APA and other legal restrictions do not apply, and agencies are often seeking dispersed knowledge or answers to more openended questions that lend themselves to productive discussion through social media."
+The Conference has therefore recently issued recommendations to facilitate the use of social media for purposes of public outreach and education, and also as a potentially useful mechanism for soliciting situated knowledge and other helpful information during the early stages of rule development from missing stakeholders, unaffiliated experts, and other citizens who do not traditionally

-&lt;sup>282 For a more thorough discussion of the challenges associated with public meetings, and a detailed list of their potential advantages and the best practices for conducting them, see EPA, PUBLIC PARTICIPATION GUIDE, supra note 220, at 74-77.
+&lt;sup>285 For a more thorough discussion of the challenges associated with public meetings, and a detailed list of their potential advantages and the best practices for conducting them, see EPA, PUBLIC PARTICIPATION TOOLKIT, supra note 221, at 74-75.

-&lt;sup>283 Admin.
-Conf. of the U.S., Recommendation 2013-5, Social Media in Rulemaking, at 1 (Dec.
-5, 2013).
+&lt;sup>286Admin.
+Conf. of the U.S., Recommendation 2013-5, Social Media in Rulemaking, 78 Fed.
+Reg.
+76,269, 76,269, 76,269 (Dec.
+17, 2013).

-&lt;sup>284 See infra Part IX.B.
+&lt;sup>287 See infra Part IX.B.